grayzu/azapi_generic/README.md

-# community_sept_2022
+# Generic Demos of the Terraform AzAPI provider
-Demo content from Terraform Community meeting from December 2022
+Demo content to show how to use the AzAPI provider for Terraform